UK Sector Leadership

 The UK aerospace industry enjoyed a total turnover of £23bn, up 10% since 2010 and, according to the ADS data, the sector has expanded 39% in just five years, driven by exports - with 90% of sales (£27.7bn) to organisations outside of the UK.

 So, clearly, the sector is strategic to the economic health of the UK.
-It is therefore positive to see
+It is therefore positive to see that the outlook shows healthy growth for the foreseeable future.

 From a regional perspective, with a cluster of major airports, the south-east of England is the major hub.
 This focus is driving innovation, research and development.
 New technologies, such as composite materials, are being developed putting the UK in a leading global position.